 The Sub-Fund may engage in Securities Financing Transactions in accordance with the requirements of SFTR and the Central Bank Rules.
 Any type of assets that may be held by the Sub-Fund in accordance with its investment objective and policy may be subject to such Securities Financing Transactions.
 The Sub-Fund may also use Total Return Swaps and apply these to certain types of assets held by the Sub-Fund as disclosed in the section "Investment Policy" above.
-The semi-annual and annual reports of the CCF will express, as an absolute amount and as a percentage of the Sub-Fund's assets, the amount of Sub-Fund assets subject to Securities Financing Transactions and Total Return Swaps.
-Should the Sub-Fund engage in Securities Financing Transactions, the expected and maximum exposure of the Sub-Fund to Securities Financing Transactions shall be 30% and 100% of the Net Asset Value of the Sub-Fund, respectively.
+The semi-annual and annual reports of the CCF will express, as an absolute amount and as a percentage of the Sub-Fund's assets, the amount of Sub-Fund engage in Securities Financing Transactions and Total Return Swaps.
+Should the Sub-Fund engage in Securities Financing Transactions shall be 30% and 100% of the Net Asset Value of the Sub-Fund, respectively.